annaesvensson/yellow-markdown/README.md

 ## How to format text

 Markdown is a practical way to edit web pages.
 Write text like you would in an email and it becomes a web page.
 After a short while, it happens naturally without you even thinking about it.
 Here's the [Markdown syntax](http://commonmark.org/help/), a list of [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).

+## How to customise text

-In addition to Markdown there are shortcuts.
-You can add [images](https://github.com/annaesvensson/yellow-image), [image galleries](https://github.com/annaesvensson/yellow-gallery), [videos](https://github.com/annaesvensson/yellow-youtube), [table of contents](https://github.com/annaesvensson/yellow-toc), [icons](https://github.com/annaesvensson/yellow-fontawesome) and additional features to your website.
+There are shortcuts to add additional features.
+You can add [images](https://github.com/annaesvensson/yellow-image), [image galleries](https://github.com/annaesvensson/yellow-gallery), [icons](https://github.com/annaesvensson/yellow-fontawesome) and additional features to your website.
+The available shortcuts depend on extensions installed.

+The default content parser is defined in file `system/extensions/yellow-system.ini`.
+A different content parser can be defined in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of each page, for example `Parser: markdown`.

 ## Examples